 “oh Monday morning we are going to check out Caesars Palace“

 And that’s it.
 It didn’t sound to us like a “thing” to do.
 What are you doing there?
 They were not going to gamble or see a show or a particular restaurant they were just going to “look” at the Hotel/Casino?
 We saw it time and time again (and still do) in people itinerary’s and whole days could be assigned to looking at casinos, we just didn’t really get it.

 When we did hit Vegas for the first time it suddenly clicked.
 The hotels on the strip are not just boring buildings filled with hotel rooms and gambling machines.
 They are far more like Theme parks, or areas of the Giant theme park that is Vegas, some even have roller coasters.
 While we knew all this beforehand it isn’t until you see it all first hand do you realize the amount of time that can be consumed just visiting the different areas or hotels.

 This is what we mean by “Casino Tourism”, the act of simply looking around the many wonderful sights and sounds constructed for us by the imaginations of the hotel owners.
 It is another reason why Las Vegas really is just Disneyland …With Booze and Gambling!

-Note: Another use for the Term Casino Tourism is travelling the Country/World gambling in different casinos in different locations.
+Note: Another use for the Term Casino Tourism is traveling the Country/World gambling in different casinos in different locations.
 That is not what this article is about.